 Abstract or press reports of presentations at scientific meetings will not be considered prior publication.
 The editorial will not enter into argument with authors about papers considered unsuitable for publication and their decision is final.

 All manuscript must be submitted online through ijer.skums.ac.ir.
 Manuscripts submitted via email are not processed.
 At first, you register in the site and then you will recieve your password in your email.
 You can change your password afterwards.
 To submit online please follow on screen instructions and steps to upload different parts of your article at the website.
 Authors are advised to write in clear and simple English and to have their article checked by colleagues before submission.
 Each of the following sections should start on a separate page: abstract, text, references, tables, and figures legends.
 Indent the first line of each paragraph.
 Abbreviation (except for measurements) and acronyms are discouraged.
-Use metric units whenever practical.
+Use metric units whenever possible.
 All pages should be numbered, with the title page as page number one.
 Use active rather than passive voice whenever possible.
 Avoid footnotes in the text.
 The right margins of the text should be ragged rather than justified.
 Information identifying authors should be omitted from the manuscript pages, except for the title page (see below).
 Acknowledgments should be listed on a separate page.

 1- Title page file: main title, the complete names of all authors and their affiliations, phone numbers and emails, running title, corresponding author information.